AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![](./media/api_DeutscheBahn_station2.jpg)

-After having understood and having extracted these meta data (station number, equipmentnumber) I was able to visualize them: as you can see in the screenshot above, when I handed over a stationnumber (e.g. 6323) to the Deutsche Bahn API with and received the number of elevators (here 4) and also the longitudes X=9.98278 and latitudes Y=48.39846 of this elevator.
+After having understood and having extracted these meta data (station number, equipment number) I was able to visualize them: as you can see in the screenshot above, when I handed over a station number (e.g. 6323) to the Deutsche Bahn API with and received the number of elevators (here 4) and also the longitudes X=9.98278 and latitudes Y=48.39846 of this elevator.
 Taking these and using for example www.gps-coordinates.net you can easily visualize these longitudes and latitudes as follows:

 ![](./media/api_DeutscheBahn_station3.jpg)